view all images ( of 53 shown)

 He attended the Massachusetts Institute of Technology (MIT) in Cambridge, MA, from c.
 1883-1885.
 He worked for Henry Hobson Richardson's Brookline, MA, office in 1886, and, thereafter, spent a year in Los Angeles, CA, in 1887.

 He returned to the East, landing a job in McKim, Mead and White's prestigious New York, NY, office.
-He traveled to Paris for coursework at the École des Beaux Arts from 1890-1893.
+Howard traveled to Paris for coursework at the École des Beaux Arts from 1890-1893, coming back to the US in April of the latter year.

 On his return from Europe, he resettled in New York, opening an architectural practice with Samuel Cauldwell.
-Howard moved his family residence to Upper Montclair, NJ, by c.
+He resided at 183 West 73rd Street in 1898.
+(See New York, New York, City Directory, 1898, p.
+613.)
+The architect moved his family residence to Upper Montclair, NJ, by c.
 1899, and lived there until moving West in 1902.
+His two sons, Charles and John were both born in Montclair.
 According to the US Census of 1900, Howard and his family lived on Mountain Road in Upper Montclair.
 They retained a young Swiss servant, Martha Baumann, (born c.
 12/1881).
 In 1900-1901, Howard served on the Board of Architects.for the Pan-American Exposition in Buffalo, NY, and produced the design for the dazzling Electric Tower at the exposition.

 He relocated from the East Coast to Berkeley, CA, in 1902.
-He lived in two residences of his own design in Berkeley, the first at 2421 Ridge Road (1903-1912) and the second, "Rose Leroy," 1486 Greenwood Terrace, (built for the Warren and Sadie Gregory Family and rented to the Howards), where they remained between 1912 and 1923.
+In Berkeley, Howard lived in two residences of his own design: the first at 2421 Ridge Road (1903-1912) and the second, "Rose Le Roy," 1486 Greenwood Terrace, (built for the Warren and Sadie Gregory Family and rented to the Howards), where they remained between 1912 and 1923.

 After 1915, he left Berkeley during three main periods: 1917-1919, 1924-1925 and 1929.
 He spent much of his 1917 sabbatical at his Carmel residence writing his poetry works, "Brunelleschi" and "Pheidias."
 After America's entry into World War I, he spent 1918-1920 assisting the Red Cross in France.
 His wife, Mary, spent the year 1920 living abroad with him.